Why Orbit Exists

 The problem

 At the hardware layer, life is unfortunately not so simple.
 Not only are the promiment languages being used for things outside of their original intention, but the surrounding infrastructure around these languages is very lacking.
-Proprietary and expensive tools force developers to adapt to non-standardized practices, making it difficult to share code across systems or other tools, leading to the introduction of the concept called vendor lock-in.
+Proprietary and expensive tools force developers to adapt to non-standardized practices, making it difficult to share code across systems or other tools, leading to vendor lock-in.
 Vendor lock-in fragments the community and makes it increasingly difficult to find portable and easily usable source code.
 Hardware does not have as big of a footprint in the open-source world in comparison to software's vibrant open-source community.

-The solution
+The approach

 Having well-designed and easily accessible tools is important to any form of development.
 Creativity's greatest limiting factor is the tools of which are available to turn an idea into a reality.